 Before you begin

 user-mgt.xmlfile yourself, be sure to save it in the

-classattribute for a read-only LDAP/Active Directory is
+classattribute for a read-write LDAP is

-Uncomment the following user store in the
+The default configuration for the external read/write user store in the

 Set the attribute to use as the username, typically either

 <Property name="UserNameSearchFilter">should refer to the same attribute.
 If you are not sure what attribute is available in your user store, check with your LDAP administrator.

 Specify the following properties that are relevant to connecting to the LDAP in order to perform various tasks.

 ReadGroupsproperty to 'true', if it should be allowed to read roles from this user store.
 When this property is 'true', you must also specify values for the

 ReadGroupsproperty is set to 'false', only Users can be read from the user store.
 You can set the configuration to read roles from the user store by reading the user/role mapping based on a membership (user list) or backlink attribute as shown below.